mattmendick/tsdb-blocks-from-loki-rules/README.md

 3. **CLI level**: `--step=60s` command line flag (fallback default)

 ## Notes
-- The tool will create TSDB blocks in the output directory, one per block duration (default 2h).
+- The tool will create TSDB blocks in the output directory based on the specified block duration.
 - You can use `promtool tsdb dump` or Prometheus itself to inspect/import the blocks.
 - Loki credentials are optional, but required for secured endpoints (e.g., Grafana Cloud Loki).
+- For long-term historical data, consider using larger block durations (24h or 168h) for better efficiency.